sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 so we went to have a look at him.
 As soon as he saw us,
 he picked up a long pipe which was covered with coins and opened one of the baskets.
-When he began to play a tune,
-we had our first glimpse of the snake.
+When he began to play a tune , we had our first glimpse(瞥见) of the snake.
 It rose out of the basket and began to follow the movements of the pipe.
 We were very much surprised when the snake charmer suddenly began to play jazz and modern pop songs.
 The snake, however, continued to 'dance' slowly.
 It obviously could not tell the difference between Indian music and jazz!

+### Expressions

+- watch a musical 看音乐剧
+- play a tune
+- have a glimpse of sth./sb.
+- continue to do sth.
+- tell the diference between A and B
+- have a long walk
+- at the other side of sw.